ankitkumar764/GIT-PRACTICE/README.md

-MY  NAME IS ANKIT KUMAR
-I AM A STUDENT OF SU.
-I AM LEARNING WEB DEVLOPMENT
-i am 19 years old.
+i am ankit kumar.
-i belongs from bihar(patna)
+i am from bihar(patna).
-hii everyone
+i am a student of BE(Bachlor of Engineering).